 Why pumping at work is essential

-It’s crucial for working women who are breastfeeding to be able to pump milk throughout the day.
-A woman’s body makes breast milk on a supply-and-demand basis: She only makes more milk when her baby, or a breast pump, removes the existing milk.
-If this doesn’t happen, a woman’s milk supply dwindles.
-Babies breastfeed every 2 to 3 hours, so women need to pump their milk every 2 to 3 hours for about 15 minutes per session.
-During a typical workday, these breaks should total less than one hour.
-Work with your employee to create a schedule that accommodates her needs.
+It’s crucial for working parents who are breastfeeding to be able to pump milk throughout the day.
+Breastfeeding works on a supply-and-demand basis: mom only makes more milk when her baby, or a breast pump, removes the existing milk.
+If this doesn’t happen, a mom’s milk supply dwindles.
+Since babies breastfeed every 2 to 3 hours, so moms need to pump their milk every 2 to 3 hours for about 15-20 minutes per session.
+Keep the lines of communication open and work with your employee to create a schedule that accommodates their needs.